Shine A Light on Celiac Disease in Your City

 - The request form may ask for the Celiac Disease Foundation’s EIN number, in which case, please write 95-4310830.

 - We request the landmarks light up blue.

-- If the landmark would like to speak to someone at the Celiac Disease Foundation to verify the information, please direct them to firstname.lastname@example.org.
+- If the landmark administrator would like to speak to someone at the Celiac Disease Foundation to verify this information, please direct them to [email protected].

-- Once the landmark has confirmed that the building will be lit in support of celiac disease awareness, please forward the confirmation to email@example.com so we can include it on the list of buildings being lit!
-Please confirm with Brianna by May 10, 2021.
+- Once the landmark administrator has confirmed that the building will be lit in support of celiac disease awareness, please forward the confirmation to [email protected] so we can include it on the list of buildings being lit!
+Please send confirmation by May 10.

 - On the day of the lighting, take a picture of the landmark and send it to us for a chance to be included in our next newsletter or blog post!

 Sample Language for Requests:

 The Celiac Disease Foundation is the nation’s leading patient advocacy organization for celiac disease.
 Since its founding in 1990, the Celiac Disease Foundation continues to champion many battles: federal funding for celiac disease research and labeling standards for gluten-free foods, widespread patient and provider education, access to mainstream gluten-free products, improved diagnostic tools, and accelerated development of therapeutic treatments and a cure.
 To learn more, visit celiac.org.

 During May Celiac Awareness Month, specifically on “International Celiac Disease Awareness Day,” May 16, the Celiac Disease Foundation will join with celiac disease organizations around the world in an international campaign to strengthen our message and mission to raise awareness of celiac disease.
 We will work together to light up buildings internationally on May 16 and hope we can count on your support to light up the [INSERT LANDMARK NAME HERE].